 Pay attention to imports

 Imports can inadvertently add contacts to programs that start with a New contact or Data change entry point, if they contain new registrations or a field defined in a Data change node.

 If you import more than 250,000 contacts and you have programs with these entry nodes:

 …plus an email send node, the program might cause performance issues and trigger a failsafe.

-If you wish to send more than 250,000 contacts through the AC (for example: importing 1M contacts to AC on new contact creation) then split the volume up to 250,000 chunks, and let each chunk be processed fully before starting the other.
+If you wish to send more than 250,000 contacts through the Automation Center (for example: importing 1M contacts on new contact creation) then split the volume up to 250,000 chunks, and let each chunk be processed fully before starting the other.

 Small is beautiful

 It is tempting to create one huge, complex program to cover an entire marketing strategy, but this really brings no benefits.
 If you create a number of smaller, less complex programs instead you can more easily identify where you strategy can be optimized and make your changes without affecting the other programs.
 Contacts can easily be passed from one program to another.

 A simple way to see if your program is getting too complex is to watch how long your browser takes to open it.
 The more assets it has, the longer this will take, and a delay of more than a few seconds is a sign that you should consider splitting it up.